 As a former competitive baseball player, Employment Lawyer and litigator Ryan Watkins likes to swing for the fences – whether in life or in law.
 This is the approach that Ryan brings to the table when it comes to handling workplace disputes: No matter whether your case is big, small, complex or straightforward, rest assured that Ryan is trying to hit a home run for his clients.
 Ryan has recently been voted as one of the Top Toronto Lawyers in 2021 by Post City Magazine.

 Ryan’s employment and workplace law experiences are as varied as his background.
-Ryan attended law school in California and was later admitted to the state Bar of Hawaii.
+Ryan attended law school in California and was later admitted to the State Bar of Hawaii.
 However, since 2012, he has honed his litigation skills back in Toronto, where he was raised.

-Unlike many other so called “employment law litigators”, who claim they will go to court, Ryan Watkins walks the walk.
+Unlike many other so-called “employment law litigators”, who claim they will go to court, Ryan Watkins walks the walk.
 Some of Ryan’s diverse case experiences include: